Rollczi/LiteDevelopers-docs/docs/documentation/LiteCommands/features/handler/invalid-usage-handler.md

 # Invalid Usage Handler

-LiteCommands offers a robust mechanism to manage invalid command usage, allowing developers to provide informative feedback to players when they enter commands incorrectly.
-This feature enhances user experience by displaying a message that outlines the correct usage of the command.
+LiteCommands provides a mechanism to manage invalid command usage, allowing developers to give feedback to players when they enter commands incorrectly.
+This feature enhances user experience by displaying messages that outline the correct command usage.

-## Overview

-When a player uses a command incorrectly, LiteCommands generates a message that includes the correct syntax for the command.
-This helps users understand how to properly use commands without confusion.

 ## Example Implementation

-Below is an example of how to implement an invalid usage handler in Java:
+Here’s a concise example of how to implement an invalid usage handler in Java:

 ```java
 // ExampleInvalidUsageHandler.java